sqmk/Phue/README.md

 		new \Phue\Command\CreateUser($client->getUsername())
 	);

-	echo "You are now authenticated";
+	echo 'You are now authenticated';
 } catch (\Phue\Transport\Exception\LinkButtonException $e) {
 	echo 'The link button was not pressed!';
 }